Stuart P. Green

-“Property Offenses,” in Markus Dubber and Tatjana Hörnle (eds.), The Oxford Handbook of Criminal Law (Oxford University Press, forthcoming 2014)
+“Offenses Against Property,” in Markus Dubber and Tatjana Hörnle (eds.), The Oxford Handbook of Criminal Law (Oxford University Press, 2014)

 “Official Bribery and Commercial Bribery: Should They Be Distinguished?,” in Jeremy Horder and Peter Alldridge (eds.), Modern Bribery Law: Comparative Perspectives (Cambridge University Press, 2013)

-“Vice Crimes and Preventive Justice,” 8 Criminal Law and Philosophy (forthcoming, 2013)
+“Vice Crimes and Preventive Justice,” 8 Criminal Law and Philosophy (2013)

-Foreword to New England Law Review sysmposium on Thirteen Ways to Steal a Bicycle (forthcoming, 2013)
+Foreword to New England Law Review symposium on Thirteen Ways to Steal a Bicycle (2013)